Skvare/com.skvare.customtabgrouping/README.md

 2. Find "Custom Tab Grouping" and click **Disable**
 3. Click **Uninstall**

-**Note**: Uninstalling will remove the `tab_name` column from the database.
+**Note**: Uninstalling will remove the `tab_name` and `tab_group_order` columns from the database.
 Any tab name values will be lost.

 ### Testing

 1. Create multiple custom field groups
 2. Assign same tab name to multiple groups
+3. Assign Order within Tab
-3. View contact summary page
+4. View contact summary page
-4. Verify all grouped fields appear in single tab
+5. Verify all grouped fields appear in single tab
-5. Test edit functionality for each group
+6. Test edit functionality for each group
-6. Test with different field types (text, date, select, etc.)
+7. Test with different field types (text, date, select, etc.)